Jingyue-Wu/switchify/README.md

    npm install
    ```

-3. Setup the environment variables in `.env` following `.env.example`
+3. Setup the environment variables in `.env` following `.env.example`.

    Obtain your Spotify and Google API keys and OAuth clients from <a href="https://console.cloud.google.com/" target="_blank">Google Cloud</a> and <a href="https://developer.spotify.com/" target="_blank">Spotify Developers</a>

+4. To run on localhost, use `npm run dev` for the frontend and `npm run start` on the backend server in their respective directories.